Cardinals vs. Twins MLB Betting Odds, Trends & Prediction

-The St. Louis Cardinals head to Minnesota to face the Twins at 8:10 PM ET on Friday night on Apple TV+.
-It’s the first game of a three-game set.
+The St. Louis Cardinals remain in Minnesota to face the Twins at 7:10 PM ET on Saturday night on MLB Network.
+It’s the second game of a three-game set.
 Keep reading for our Cardinals vs. Twins betting prediction.

 Can the Twins win the game outright as money-line home favorites?